marcossevilla/ui-challenges/README.md

 # UI Challenges

-This project began with a competition between my rival from college, Elian, and me.
+This project began with a competition between my rival from college, @elian-ortega, and me.

 We wanted to see who did the best UI code in Flutter by implementing these challenges.

 Our competition now has given some content for the community, so, enjoy!

+**Disclaimer**: We did this challenges with a deadline, so it's not the best code we wrote in our lives.
+Feel free to improve the code you see here.

 ## Getting Started